 There is an exception to the general German employment visa requirements for citizens of certain favored countries, including

 - Australia and

-Citizens of these favored countries need no visa to enter Germany for employment purposes.
-Instead, after entering Germany visa-free, citizens of these countries are permitted to apply to the local German foreigners authority for a residence/work permit.
-However, citizens of favored countries who have entered without a visa may only begin working after receiving an approved and valid residence/work permit.
+Citizens of these favored countries do not need a visa to enter Germany for employment purposes.
+Instead, after entering Germany visa-free, they are permitted to apply to the local German foreigners authority for a residence/work permit.
+However, citizens of favored countries who have entered without a visa may only begin working after receiving an approved and valid residence/work permit in Germany.

 Germany also regulates the type of work that foreign citizens may perform on a German employment visa.
 Again, however, there is an exception to the general rule.
 Citizens of certain countries may perform any kind of work in Germany.

 Furthermore, depending on the individual circumstances, the German Labor Department may have to approve the intended employment.
 It is therefore important that, prior to applying for a residence/work permit in Germany, a careful review is conducted to determine if it will be possible to obtain the residence/work permit for the intended employment.

 Your attorney for German employment visas for high-wage jobs

 Your attorney for all matters related to employment visas in Germany for the high-wage sector, residence permits and Blue Cards is Attorney Thomas Schwab.
 He has helped numerous business clients getting a work visa in Germany and setting up their business.
 You can reach us via e-mail (email@example.com) or by phone (+49 69 76 75 77 80).

 Do you have questions about our services or would you like to arrange a personal consultation?
 We look forward to hearing from you!
 Please fill in the following information.